Hybrid discrete-continuous compilation of trapped-ion quantum circuits with deep reinforcement learning: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Markus Schmitt, Robert Zeier and Marco Canteri for the useful discussions.
-FP, MS and FM acknowledge support from the German Federal Ministry of Education and Research (BMBF) within the framework programme "Quantum technologies – from basic research to market" (Project QSolid, Grant No. 13N161), the European Union's Horizon Programme (HORIZON-CL4-2021-DIGITALEMERGING-02-10) Grant Agreement 101080085 QCFD, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 – 390534, and from the Jülich Supercomputing Center through the JUWELS and JURECA cluster.
-SJ, HPN, LMT and HJB acknowledge support from the Austrian Science Fund (FWF) through the projects DK-ALM:W1259-N27 and SFB BeyondC F7102.
-SJ also acknowledges the Austrian Academy of Sciences as a recipient of the DOC Fellowship.
+FP, MS and FM acknowledge support from the German Federal Ministry of Education and Research (BMBF) within the framework programme "Quantum technologies – from basic research to market" (Project QSolid, Grant No. 13N161), the European Union's Horizon Programme (HORIZON-CL4-2021-DIGITALEMERGING-02-10) Grant Agreement 101080085 QCFD and HORIZON-CL4-2022-QUANTUM-02-SGA via the project 101113690 (PASQuanS2.1), by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 – 390534, and from the Jülich Supercomputing Center through the JUWELS and JURECA cluster.
+SJ acknowledges the Austrian Academy of Sciences as a recipient of the DOC Fellowship.
+This research was funded in whole or in part by the Austrian Science Fund (FWF) through the DK-ALM W$1259$-N$27$ ([Grant DOI: 10.55776/W1259] and the SFB BeyondC F7102 [Grant DOI: 10.55776/F71].
+For open access purposes, the authors have applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.
+This work was also co-funded by the European Union (ERC, QuantAI, Project No. $101055129$).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
 Simulations were realized using the libraries NUMBA \cite{lam2015numba}, JAX \cite{jax2018github}, PYTORCH \cite{NEURIPS2019_9015} and SCIPY \cite{2020SciPy-NMeth}.
-The robot picture in Fig.~\ref{fig:rl_ion_diag} was generated by the authors using Midjourney.
+The robot picture in Fig.~\ref{fig:rl_ion_diag} and Fig.~\ref{fig:pslstm_diagram} was generated by the authors using Midjourney.

 \onecolumngrid